braveulysses/Example-Identity-Verification-API-MTLS/certs/README.md

 $ http --verify=no --cert=01-alice.pem --cert-key=01-alice.key https://localhost:3000/users/user.1
 ```

+Two Java keystore (JKS) files are also provided for the "alice" and "carol" certs.

 For reference, the certs (including the server cert) were generated based on
 steps at:
 https://gist.github.com/mtigas/952344